How To Address Concerns About a Loved One's Nursing Home Care

 “If the complaint is substantiated, it will be posted online on the state agency’s website.
 There will be a report that goes along with the posting.
 The facility will be issued a deficiency and, depending on how bad their conduct was, they can also be cited a monetary fine.”

-Gharibian emphasizes that filing a complaint with your state health department isn’t necessarily the first thing you should do out of the gate.
-Typically, it’s best first to try the steps outlined above—contacting the nursing home administrator directly and trying to resolve problems internally.
+Gharibian emphasizes that filing a complaint with your state health department isn’t necessarily the first thing you should do.
+Typically, it’s best first to try the steps outlined above.
+Contact the nursing home administrator directly and try to resolve problems internally.
 Sometimes, however, problems will persist or worsen, and filing a complaint becomes necessary.

-The bottom line, says Gharibian, is that family members need to advocate for older adults who live in nursing home facilities—and that requires being present and involved in their nursing home care.
+Family members need to advocate for older adults who live in nursing home facilities.
+Advocacy requires being present and involved in their nursing home care.
 The only way to be aware of problems with care or to figure out the best way to resolve those problems is to be in contact.
 That includes phone calls but, more importantly, regular in-person visits.

 Be Patient But Persistent in Getting Results for Your Loved One’s Care